Return on Invested Capital (ROIC)

 What is Return on Invested Capital

-Return on Invested Capital is a profitability metric used to measure return on capital investments.
-It is calculated by dividing Net Operating Profit After Tax (NOPAT) by invested capital.
+Return on Invested Capital is a profitability metric that measures how efficiently a company generates profit from its deployed capital.
+It is calculated by dividing Net Operating Profit After Tax (NOPAT) by invested capital and expressed as a percentage.

 Return on Invested Capital Formula